 Weight loss due to primary cachexia anorexia syndrome from progressive malignancy is not reversed by supplying additional nutrition.

 In patients with advanced dementia and cachexia, artificial feeding (by tube) does not prolong life or prevent aspiration.
-[9,10] However a recent systematic review compared the outcomes of enteral nutrition in dementia and other conditions, and showed similar mortality for patients with dementia and other advanced conditions receiving enteral nutrition.
-The data included were of very variable quality and the issue is acknowledged as ethically challenging.
+[14,15] A recent systematic review compared the outcomes of enteral nutrition in dementia and other conditions, and showed similar mortality for patients with dementia and other advanced conditions receiving enteral nutrition.
+The data included were of variable quality and the issue is acknowledged as ethically challenging.

 - The optimal timing and strategy for providing nutritional support is not known.

-- There is limited evidence about the effects of nutritional counselling on palliative care patients, but non-sustained improvements in intake have been shown in one study.
+- There is limited evidence about the effects of nutritional counselling on palliative care patients, but non-sustained improvements in intake have been shown.

 - Decisions about artificial nutrition in palliative care patients should include an assessment of both the benefit and burden of all treatments offered.